Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Theoretical Results

-{ The proof of Proposition \ref{lemma:x} and the explicit dependency of the constant $C$ in \eqref{eq:claim2} on the parameters and the initial value $\tth_0$ are provided in Remark \ref{rmk:bach}.} A similar error bound is given by \cite{duchi2015optimal} in terms of the function values for $\delta=0$.
-We generalize the result to the $(2+\delta)$-moment error bound on the parameter $\tth$, where $\delta\in(0,2]$ is assumed in Assumption \ref{assumption2} for the purpose of derivation of asymptotic normality.
+Additionally, assume Assumptions~\ref{assumption1p} holds with $\delta_1=+\infty$, i.e., the population loss function $F(\tth)$ is globally $\lambda$-strongly convex and $L_f$-smooth.
+For sufficiently large $n$, we have, $\E\| \tth_n - \tth^\star\|^{2+\delta} \leq C n^{-\alpha(2+\delta)/2}$, where the constant $C$ depends on $d, \lambda, L_f,\alpha, \gamma,$ $\eta_0, h_0$. \end{restatable} {The proof of Proposition \ref{lemma:x} and the explicit dependency of the constant $C$ on the parameters and the initial value $\tth_0$ are provided in Remark \ref{rmk:bach} of the Appendix.} A similar error bound on the parameter $\tth$ is given by \cite{duchi2015optimal} in terms of the function values for $\delta=0$.
+We provide an error bound for the $(2+\delta)$-moment under our assumption, where $\delta\in(0,2]$ is assumed in Assumption \ref{assumption2}.
 Proposition \ref{lemma:x} suggests that the asymptotic rate of the {\kw} estimator matches the best convergence rate of the {\rm} estimator \citep{bach2011non} when the spacing parameter $h_n = h_0 n^{-\gamma}$ is a decreasing sequence with $\gamma\in(\frac12,1)$.

 Recall that to characterize the asymptotic behavior of {\rm} iterates, we denote by $S$, the Gram matrix of $\nabla f(\tth; \zet)$ at the true parameter $\tth^\star$, i.e., $S := \E \left[\nabla f(\tth^\star; \zet) \nabla f(\tth^\star; \zet)^\top \right]$.
 Analogously, we define the limiting Gram matrix of the {\kw} gradient estimator $\widehat{g}_{h,\v}$ at $\tth^\star$ as $h\rightarrow 0$ to be $Q$.
 The following lemma proves that the limiting Gram matrix takes the form of $Q=\E \left[\v \v^\top S \v \v^\top\right]$, and it quantifies the distance between $\widehat{g}_{h,\v}(\tth^\star; \zet) \widehat{g}_{h,\v}(\tth^\star; \zet)^\top$ and $Q$, as the spacing parameter $h\rightarrow 0$.